-The term ‘mandate’ is used quite frequently in conjunction with open access.
-The term is actually applied rather broadly, covering a range of policies, both binding and non-binding.
+The term 'mandate' is used quite frequently in conjunction with open access.
+The term is actually applied rather broadly.‘Mandate' covers a range of policies, both binding and non-binding.
 Along with these examples, you can explore hundreds of open access mandates in the ROARMAP database.

-- In 2009, the United States National Institutes of Health began requiring that all publications based on NIH-funded research be deposited in PubMed Central, a freely accessible repository, within 12 months of publication.
+- In 2009, the United States National Institutes of Health required that all publications based on NIH-funded research be deposited in PubMed Central, a freely accessible repository, within 12 months of publication.
 In this case, grant funding can be withheld if researchers do not comply.

 - Several universities, such as Duke University and the University of Cambridge, have enacted policies that commit their faculty to make their work open access.
-However, these university policies are typically only a guideline; they frequently include waiver options or language making them non-binding.
-While not fitting the true meaning of a 'mandate,' these policies are nevertheless often mentioned alongside funder mandates.
+However, these university policies are typically only a guideline.
+They frequently include waiver options or language making them non-binding.
+While not fitting the true meaning of a 'mandate,' these policies are often mentioned alongside funder mandates.